UIKonf/uikonf-website/index.md

     **19 Feb – 27 Feb:** Comment on existing proposals to help the authors improve their talks.
 You can help talks you'd like to see at UIKonf 2020 become even better and maybe get elected for the final eight.

     **1 Mar – 8 Mar:** The voting week&#58; our community and a committee consisting of previous UIKonf speakers will vote on their eight favorite talks.
-The final eight talks will be determined by equally weighing the votes from the public and the committee (just like in Eurovision 👩‍🎤👨‍🎤).
+The final eight talks will be determined by equally weighing the votes from the public and the committee.
 We will inform everyone who participated in the CfP in the week after that and announce the chosen speakers one by one.

     Don't miss the deadline - there are no exceptions for late submissions.
     <p>&nbsp;&nbsp;</p>